theNewDynamic/thenewdynamic.com/content/en/article/hugo-modules.md

 In this article, we’ll see how any Hugo project can use files stored on a distant repository and make them its own using the Module **imports** and **mounts** logic.

-Then, we’ll dive into what exactly constitute a Hugo Module!
-We'll create a Module and cover how to develop, maintain and efficiently distribute your own.
+Then, we’ll dive into what exactly constitute a Hugo Module by creating our own!

 ### Init the project as a Module